Use my free pattern to create a Christmas tea towel with vintage style ornaments! Great for gift giving and holiday decor!

 Bring some holiday cheer into your kitchen with this vintage ornament Christmas tea towel!
 It's easy to sew so it's a great last minute project, either for yourself or as a hostess gift.

-The retro style ornaments are especially fun made from scraps of vintage fabrics.
-I have a pretty big stash of vintage fabric scraps that I love to pull out for projects like this!
-They’re mostly too small to use on anything but appliques, but wow do they make some pretty appliques.
+Procuring good quality fabrics at a cheap rate at Home Depot using coupons by Raise and similar websites that tend to give us creative minds some relief in terms of the pocket pinch!
+After I use most of the fabric pieces, I usually have a pretty big stash of vintage fabric scraps that I love to pull out for projects like this!
+They're mostly too small to use on anything but appliques, but wow do they make some pretty appliques.
 Especially when they appliques are layered on a patterned fabric!
 So much print and pattern and color!
+To be honest, retro-style ornaments are especially fun made from scraps of vintage fabrics.

 I've got a free pattern for you below.